Teleology in Nature

 "This argument, or something like it, might give us pause.
 It is impossible, however, that this should be how things are.
 The things mentioned, and all the things which are due to nature, come to be as they do always or for the most part, and nothing which is the outcome of luck (τύχης) or an automatic outcome (αὐτομάτου) does that [= come as they do always or for the most part].
 We do not think that it is the outcome of luck or coincidence (συμπτώματος) that there is a lot of rain in winter, but only if there is a lot of rain in August; nor that there are heatwaves in August, but only if there is a heatwave in winter.
 If, then, things seem to be coincidental outcome or for something (ἕνεκά του), and the things we are discussing cannot neither be a coincidental nor a automatic outcome, they must be for something (ἕνεκά του).
 But all such things are due to nature, as the authors of the views under discussion themselves admit.
 The for something, then, is present in things which are and come to be due to nature" (Physics II.8.198b).

 Socrates hoped to learn from Anaxagoras that things happen as they do because νοῦς, in arranging things, arranges them so that things happen for the best.
-Aristotle can provide the sort of solution that Socrates sought if Aristotle can work out a way in which specific behavior in natural bodies is exercised for the sake of the best existence possible.
+Aristotle can provide the sort of solution that Socrates sought if Aristotle can work out a way in which natural bodies exercise their ways of functioning for the sake of having the best possible existence.

 To work out this conception of natural bodies and their specific behaviors, Aristotle argues for the existence of the "unmovable first mover" (πρῶτον κινοῦν ἀκίνητον).

 How the unmovable first mover is the teleological cause for the sake of which other things change is not easy to understand in detail.
 The idea is perhaps most straightforward in the case of development of reason in human beings, so is is helpful at this point to turn to Aristotle's discussion of the "soul" (ψυχή) in general and in human beings.